junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "What the hell?"
 He looks around.
 The sky grey, the trees all half dying around him.
 The whole place creeps him out, but the most creepy thing is, he seems still alive.

 He touches his upper gum.
-The fangs are still pointy there.
+The fangs are still pointy there, mostly hidden, for now.

 "Okay?
-So not dying, but still a vamp."
+So not dead, but still a fucking vamp."
 He says to himself, disgusted.
-Eyeing around again, his fingers fumbles on the back of his belt, but he can't find a weapon.
+Eyeing around again, his fingers fumble to the back of his belt, but fail to find a weapon.

 Hunter's instinct kicks in just in time, his body moves before his ears catch the sound.
 Something jumps on him from the back, Dean rushes around, elbowing it in the face, arms wrapping its neck until it stops moving.
-Dean drops the body and recognizes the face of a young boy -- the young vampire body he sure as hell cuts the head off no more than few hours ago, before he somehow gets transmitted into this weird land.
+Dean drops the body and recognizes the face of a young boy -- the young vampire boy he sure as hell cuts the head off no more than a few hours ago, before he somehow gets transmitted into this weird land.

 "You're dead."
-Dean frowns at the motionless -- probably just temporarily passed out -- body, thinking aloud.
+Dean frowns at the motionless -- probably just passed out -- body, thinking aloud.
 Realization dawns on him.
 "Which means I'm dead too.
 God dammit!"

-Dean kicks on the trunk of a tree closest to him with all his force, frustratingly.
+Dean kicks on the trunk of a tree closest to him with all his force, frustratedly.
 "Fuck!"

+It's just a vampire case, very everyday job.
+He does not expect to check out just like that.
+Not today.
+But apparently he did.

 He kicks again, as if it can make him feel better.
 "So what?
-This is some monsterland the dead vamp would go and I'm stuck here?"
+This is some monsterland the dead vamp would go and I'm stuck here forever?"

 No one answers his question, except for some more creatures lurking closer because of his noise.

 Looks like more than vampires then, Dean concludes, thinking he sees something that definitely look like a werewolf and another like wendigo.
 Every freaking monster he and his brother and every hunter has ever killed would be here then.
 And if they remember him in the whatever afterlife memory thing they still have, they sure as hell would be thrilled to see him hanging around with them.
 Dean realizes.

 That's when he picks a direction, and starts running into the creepy woods.
-The growls and howling of every kind of monsters sounding around him like the most dedicated freaky monster symphony.
+The growls and howling of every kind of monsters that ever existed sounding around him like the most dedicated freaky monster symphony.

 He has nothing but his hands and feet.
 And his fangs.
 Almost like a weird comfort now, come to think of it.